laurikjk/my-iris-client/DEVELOPMENT.md

 - Keep scroll position retention on back nav in feeds functional.
 Feed should be loaded from cache to reasonable extent.
 Avoid layout shift.
 - Avoid loading spinners for Nostr fetch operations: they're bad UX and Nostr doesnt have a single source of truth anyway.
 Can't rely solely on "eose" (end of stored events)
 - Avoid adding external dependencies, implement especially UI things in our own repo when feasible
 - When creating new Playwright tests or debugging failing ones, capture screenshots (`page.screenshot()`) at key points to understand the visual state.
 Use temp directory (e.g., `/tmp/playwright-debug/`) or remove screenshots after debugging.
+Use headless mode if possible.